CodenameCypher/COS70008-Technology-Innovation-Project-Design1/README.md

 1. **Model Improvement**: Improve the model accuracies by exploring different machine learning strategies (e.g., feature engineering, hyperparameter tuning).
 2. **File Upload Feature**: Implement functionality that allows users to upload files for malware classification.
-3. **Dynamic Programming**: Implement a dynamic programming approach to optimize system efficiency and reduce the computation time for large datasets.
+3. **Efficiency**: Implement a dynamic programming and reinforcement learning approach to optimize system efficiency and reduce the computation time for large datasets.

 ## How to Run the Project